-B. Allocate specific budget for the advocacy of Universal Acceptance beyond the development of informational materials and toolkits
+B. Allocate specific resources for the advocacy of Universal Acceptance beyond the development of informational materials and toolkits

-Consumer trust is identified as a key strategic direction of ICANN.
-The advocacy and implementation of Universal Acceptance of TLDs is an important imperative for consumer trust.
-Without Universal Acceptance, some users may not be able to access or utilize some TLDs, which in turn causes confusion and a loss in consumer trust for the DNS.
+Universal and consistent ability to use TLD’s, whether existing, IDN ccTLD’s, or new gTLD’s is a critical factor to foster and ensure competion, consumer trust and choice in the DNS marketplace.
+Without Universal Acceptance, some users may not be able to access or utilize some TLDs, which in turn causes confusion and a loss in consumer trust in a TLD and therefore DNS.
+Advocacy and implementation of Universal Acceptance of TLDs is therefore imperative.

-As such, the JIG recommends that ICANN identify Universal Acceptance of IDN TLDs as a specific item for its Strategic Plan (under Competition, consumer trust and consumer choice) and for its Budget processes (as a core organizational activity separate from and beyond 1.
-New gTLD pre-Launch & 2.
-IDN Programs).
+As such, the JIG recommends the Councils to urge ICANN to highlight Universal Acceptance of IDN TLDs in its new Strategic Plan (either as an indicator or objective) and as a result feed into the newly envisioned Management Plan, and Budget and Ops Plan.

-A reason for distinguishing between Universal Acceptance of IDN TLDs and the Universal Acceptance of TLDs in general is based on the scope of the JIG and also the overall scope of ICANN spanning across gTLDs and ccTLDs.
-Generally speaking, ASCII ccTLDs (even for newly created ones) experience much less acceptance issues than gTLDs (especially those longer than 3 characters).
+The distinction between Universal Acceptance of IDN TLDs and the Universal Acceptance of TLDs is partly based on the scope of the JIG and partly on the scope of the issuespanning across gTLDs and ccTLDs.
+Generally speaking, ASCII ccTLDs (even the newly delegated ASCII ones) experience much less acceptance issues than gTLDs (especially those longer than 3 characters).
 The advent of IDN ccTLDs forms a unifying front for the entire community of TLDs regarding the issue of Universal Acceptance.
-Therefore, JIG recommends that ICANN set aside specific budget and priority for coordinating community wide efforts, involving gTLDs and ccTLDs in the advocacy of Universal Acceptance of IDN TLDs.
+Therefore, the JIG recommends that ICANN to prioritize the advocacy of Universal Acpetance of IDN TLDs and allocate specific resources for coordinating community wide and outreach efforts.

-C. Development of checklist/guides for new IDN TLDs (including gTLD and ccTLD) to handle issues of Universal Acceptance
+C. Development of informative reference materials for new IDN TLDs (including gTLD and ccTLD) to handle issues of Universal Acceptance

 New TLD operators (including new IDN ccTLDs and new IDN gTLDs) may not be fully aware of the Universal Acceptance issues when they are launching their TLDs.
 For example the acceptance of their TLDs in browsers, applications, at ISP systems, websites (e.g. sign up, profile URLs, etc.), databases, spam filters, etc.

-Staff should direct efforts to draw on and consolidate the experience from earlier launches of TLDs (including gTLDs and ccTLDs) to produce a set of checklist and guidelines to assist new TLD operators.
+Staff should direct efforts to draw on and consolidate the experience from earlier launches of TLDs (including gTLDs and ccTLDs) to produce a set of informative reference materials to assist new TLD operators.
 These guidelines should include major services and industry lists for which known issues of Universal Acceptance is an issue or requires update, as well as best practices on reaching out to such lists for their update and responses to end users, registrants and resellers when they are faced with non-acceptances of their new TLDs.

+In the development of such informative reference materials, staff should consult with the community on:

+What the scope of the resource (as regards exact subject matter and audience) should be

+For registries

+For registrars

+For other audiences

+Creating and maintaining an archive of past experiences and practices, e.g.:

+E.g. Wiki based

+How best to keep the materials updated

+Regularly updated proactively by staff

+Open to contributions by the community

+How best to publicize such a resource

+The JIG and its members are prepared, and believe it is reasonably within scope to, assist and provide guidance to staff in the development and maintenance of such materials.

+Furthermore, for the avoidance of doubt, this recommendation especially cautions against normative references, checklists or guidelines for which evaluation of registries and registrars would be based on or subjected to.
+Rather, materials should be informational.
+Nevertheless, over time, the level of Universal Acceptance in general may be considered and presented as well.